synesthesiam/rhasspy/docs/wake-word.md

 ## Mycroft Precise

 Listens for a wake word with [Mycroft Precise](https://github.com/MycroftAI/mycroft-precise).
+It requires training up front, but can be done completely offline!

 Add to your [profile](profiles.md):